YaTeam/AdbUI-WPF/README.md

 - [scrcpy](https://github.com/Genymobile/scrcpy)

 ## 🤝 Contributing
-Pull requests are welcome!
-Feel free to open an issue for bugs or feature requests.
+This is an open-source project and contributions are welcome!
+Feel free to open an issue for bugs or feature requests, or submit a pull request.

-## 📄 License
-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

 ## 🙌 Credits
 Created by **YaTeam**